jackbenn/cicadaa/README.md

-# cicadaa
+# Cicadas

-Simulation of cicadas
+A simulation of periodical cicadas, to investigate the synchronization of cycles and eventually the respose of predators.